BrentFarris/TheLastValkyrie/docs/index.md

 [Home](index.md) / [Drawings](drawings.md) / [About](about.md) / [Contact Me](contact.md)

+---

+*We do science, because we expect design in nature.*

+---

 Below is just a collection of thoughts and studies that I've done on my spare time.
 In no way are they suppose to be cohesive posts, most of them are probably just covering a single concept.

 11/12/2024 [On C++](on-cplusplus.md)